Fortinet Security Vulnerability Policy

 Fortinet reserves the right to deviate from these guidelines in specific cases if additional factors are not properly captured in the CVSS score.

-If there is a security issue with a third-party software component that is used in a Fortinet product, Fortinet typically uses the CVSS score provided by the third party.
-In some cases, Fortinet may adjust the CVSS score to reflect the usage of the component and/or impact to the Fortinet product.
+If there is a security issue with a third-party software component that is used in a Fortinet product, Fortinet typically uses the CVSS score provided by the third party, however, in some cases, Fortinet may adjust the CVSS score to reflect the usage of the component and/or impact to the Fortinet product.

 - If Fortinet PSIRT has observed active exploitation of a vulnerability that could lead to increased risk for Fortinet customers, Fortinet may accelerate the publication of a security announcement describing the vulnerability via an Out of Cycle Advisory that may or may not include a complete set of patches or workarounds